Lismo26/TESIS-/README.md

  PUCP | Works at Ambipar | Project Development | R | Python | Stata | Eviews

 ## About :sunglasses:
-Last year Economics student at PUCP.
-Currently working at Entel.
+Economics at PUCP.
+Currently working at Ambipar.
 Passionate about finance, business development and operation.
 Also, have some experience in Business Development and social projects.

 ## Communities :dancers:
 - Contributer at [Research Student](https://economica.pe/)